steven-haddix/kenny-loggins/README.md

 ### Using the Logger

 KennyLoggins supports 4 logging levels.
 Each appender is assigned both a name and a logging level.
+This enables the use of different logs for different levels.

+Each log level listed here also will include logging statements for those levels listed above it.
+So an appender set up for INFO will also receive logging events for WARN, ERROR and FATAL.
+The lower on the list, the more verbose the output

+- OFF
+- FATAL
+- ERROR
+- WARN
-- info
+- INFO
-- debug
+- DEBUG
-- warn
+- TRACE
-- error
+- ALL

 #### info